kmmndr/exposant/README.md

 In a Rails application, it is often required to fill a gap between Models and Views.
-There are of course, many differents ways to fill this gap, one of these is exhibitors (or improved decorators).
+There are of course, many differents ways to fill this gap, one of these is decorators and its variants exhibits or presenters.

+The main difference between decorators, exhibits and presenters are their proximity with the rendering layer.
+Typically a decorator is not meant to be contextualized, whereas an exhibit is intended to have access to rendering context.

-This gem provide an easy way to create Ruby exhibitors or decorators.
+This gem provide an easy way to create theese concepts in Ruby.

 ## Installation